madpsy/xpa125b_controller/README.md

 + SunSDR (EXT CTRL port)
 + Elecraft (KX2 / KX3)
 + Hermes-Lite 2
-+ SparkSDR (Hermes-Lite 2)
++ SparkSDR
 + Rigctld (any Hamlib compatible rig)

-Rigctld support is the major feature which allows this to work with almost any radio, including SDRs such as the Flex 1500/3000, Hermes-Lite and ANAN based radios.
+Rigctld support is the major feature which allows this to work with almost any radio, including SDRs such as the Flex 1500/3000 and ANAN based radios.

 # Supported Amplifiers: